 First and Second Flatirons Loop:

 The Flatirons are Boulder’s most iconic landmark, and this trail is one of the most popular hiking trails in Boulder.
-Expect steep climbs, rocky scrambles, and sweeping vistas of Boulder below, making it a must-visit for outdoor enthusiasts.
+This classic Boulder hike features steep climbs, rocky scrambles, and sweeping vistas of Boulder below, making it a must-visit for outdoor enthusiasts.

 - Length: 2.7 miles (loop)